verifa/website/src/posts/comparing-methods-for-accessing-secrets-in-vault-from-kubernetes.md

 #### Vault CSI Provider: Support

 The Vault CSI Provider has a great feature set, except it only supports the Kubernetes auth engine.
-This might seem fine, after all this is a blog post about Vault and Kubneretes, however we have found that in a multi-cluster environment it is quite simple to use cloud IAM accounts/roles to authenticate with Vault.
+This might seem fine, after all this is a blog post about Vault and Kubernetes, however we have found that in a multi-cluster environment it is quite simple to use cloud IAM accounts/roles to authenticate with Vault.
 This is mainly because the [Vault Kubernetes auth method](https://developer.hashicorp.com/vault/docs/auth/kubernetes) requires that each Kubernetes cluster have its own auth engine from which ServiceAccounts can authenticate.

 |  | Secrets Engines | Auth Methods | Sync to K8s Secrets | Secret Rotation |
 | --- | --- | --- | --- | --- |